vitorstanzione/GTFS-Viewer/README.md

 ## Contributing
 This repository does **not accept pull requests or direct changes**.
 If you’d like to build upon it, feel free to fork it or clone it and create your own version.
-You don’t need permission — just give credit if you want to.
+You don’t need permission — just give credit.

 ## License
 This project is released under the **MIT License**.